Skip to main content

 In the late sixties, researchers discovered that vitamin D3 had a crucial role to play within cells, and the link between vitamin D deficiency and the risk of certain diseases became apparent.
 These included Alzheimer’s, asthma, autoimmune conditions, multiple sclerosis, psoriasis, rheumatoid arthritis, many cancers (including breast, colon, prostate, and skin), depression, diabetes, fibromyalgia, falls, fractures, osteoporosis, Parkinson’s, and more.

-So the questions once again arose: How much vitamin D do we need for good health?
+So the question once again arose: How much vitamin D do we need for good health?
 How much is safe for daily and therapeutic use?

 10,000 IU/day was suggested as a safe limit back in 2007.
 In their seven-year study, McCullough et al. (2019) found that a daily oral dose of 5,000 IUs was well tolerated and safe.
-In some patients, they increased the dose to 60,000 IUs with no adverse effects.
+In some patients, the dose increased to 60,000 IUs with no adverse effects.
 (2)

 The Complexity of Vitamin D